niradler/gitea-migrate/README.md

 - [ ] add logging
 - [ ] add support for other git platforms (gitlab, bitbucket...)
 - [ ] add async code or multithreading? - overkill for this project, but the purpose of this project is to learn anyway ;)
+- [ ] improve maintainability of source code